cloyne/network/README.md

     Hostname:    server3.cloyne.net
     Internal IP: 10.20.32.11

 Running Ubuntu Server Linux distribution as a host for Docker images.
+It contains 8 x 3 TB hard drives, 8 x 750 GB drives, configured in pairs into RAID-1, combined into a 15 TB LVM volume.
 Services:
  * ownCloud

 ## Printers